 Meet APDA’s Research

-In May the APDA’s Scientific Advisory Board selected 11 grant applications (seven research grants and four post-doctoral fellowships) and the Board of Directors approved for funding.
-In the following weeks, we will present a synopsis of this year’s awards beginning with post-doctoral grants, a one-year, $35,000 fellowship to support scientists whose research promises new insights into the disease.
+APDA’s Scientific Advisory Board has selected 11 grant applications (seven research grants and four post-doctoral fellowships) and the Board of Directors approved for funding in 2014/15 APDA is pleased to present a synopsis of this year’s awards to support scientists whose research promises new insights into the disease.
 Such support has historically enabled recipients to position their work to a level eligible for greater funding.
 APDA has been a funding partner in most of the major PD scientific breakthroughs.